Michael Barker (drummer)

-Michael Barker is a New Zealand percussion musician best known for performing with The John Butler Trio and Split Enz.
+Michael Barker is a New Zealand musician best known for performing with The John Butler Trio and Split Enz.
 In more recent years Barker formed Swamp Thing.

 Musical career

 Barker wrote, recorded, mixed and released his first solo album, Wonderland in November 2006.

 Since 2010, he and Grant Haua are Swamp Thing.

 Personal life

 In 2007, Michael Barker made headlines as he unsuccessfully tried to save the life of a drowning man in Townsville, Queensland.